silverlight6/TFTMuZeroAgent/readme.md

 The reinforcement learning algorithm currently in use is MuZero based on google's implementation but adjusted for use here.
 Many features in google's implementation were removed and I adjusted the input space to allow for multiple action dimensions.

-A formal paper on this project is to follow in the days or weeks to come and a link will be provided.
 Any and all questions related to this project are welcome at slucoris@gmail.com

 Any and all further improvements to this project will be looked at, discussed, and highly likely accepted.